 Tower of Doom

-Started at Mattel Electronics as ADVANCED DUNGEONS & DRAGONS TOWER OF MYSTERY Cartridge [#4692]
+Started as ADVANCED DUNGEONS & DRAGONS TOWER OF MYSTERY Cartridge [ #4692]

 AKA: D&D III, Arcade D&D, ADVANCED DUNGEONS & DRAGONS REVENGE OF THE MASTER Cartridge